IDSIA/sacred/docs/command-line.rst

-Commands are of course also captured functions, so you can take arguments that will get filled in from the config, and you can use ``with config=update`` to change parameters from the commandline:
+Commands are of course also captured functions, so you can take arguments that will get filled in from the config, and you can use ``with config=update`` to change parameters from the command-line:

 .. code-block:: python